 The Chaikash at Khyber Himalayan Resort & Spa

-The view from the tall glass windows is that of the Pir Panjal range of Himalayas.
-Perfect place to sit and write but of course the place is a hot favorite with resort guests and it is never ever quiet enough.
+The view from the tall glass windows is that of the Pir Panjal range of the Himalayas.
+Perfect place to sit and write but of course, the place is a hot favorite with resort guests and it is never ever quiet enough.